 In the case of an emergency, you can phone ESB Networks on 1850 372 999 or +353 21 238 2410.

 It’s very important to stay well away from fallen or damaged electricity wires or poles during a power outage.
 If you come across damaged wires that aren’t being attended to by professionals, you should call ESB Networks or 112 as soon as you can.
 And remember to always keep a safe distance.

 You should also switch off all of your household appliances and sockets (except for your fridge) during a power outage.
 This will prevent your system from overloading when your electricity supply returns.

 As for your fridge, you should keep its door closed as much as possible and avoid opening your freezer door at all.

-Thankfully, severe weather events like Storm Hector are a novelty in Ireland and they usually pass quickly.
+Thankfully, severe weather events like Storm Ali are a novelty in Ireland and they usually pass quickly.
 But if you do happen to suffer a power outage follow the tips above, try to stay calm and remember to check on your neighbours.
 And most important of all, stay safe.

 We’re Ireland’s leading price comparison and switching site.
 We’re free to use and make comparing prices across suppliers quick and easy!